zelenushechka/kyverno-keptn-workshop/CFP.md

 # Workshop Title

-Boss I crashed Production again! - How to prevent this with Chainsaw, Kyverno, and Keptn.
+Boss I crashed Production again! - How to prevent this with Chainsaw, Kyverno and Keptn.

 ## Description